You are currently viewing Dublin to Galway in Three Days: 8 Attractions You’ll Love

 You can also look for gifts and jewelry online.

-From Newbridge, take the R419 to Croghan Hill, which is about a 35-minute drive.
+From Newbridge, take the R419 to Croghan Hill, which is about a 45-minute drive.

-Croghan Hill is basically the remains of an extinct volcano that rose from the Bog of Allen about 60 million years ago.
+Croghan Hill is basically the remains of an extinct volcano that arose from the Bog of Allen about 60 million years ago.

-The real treat, however, is the commanding view of the surrounding countryside that you will get from the top.
+The real treat, however, is the commanding view of the surrounding countryside that you will get from the top, where people say you can see nine counties.

-The area also has a strong association with both Saint Patrick (there’s a holy well to his name nearby that is signposted) and Saint Bridget, Ireland’s unofficial female patron saint as she was apparently born in the area.
+Not surprising that the monument you see above makes reference to Ireland’s prominent saints since this area has a strong association with both Saint Patrick (there’s a holy well to his name nearby that is signposted) and Saint Bridget, Ireland’s unofficial female patron saint as she was apparently born in the area.

 After a long day of touring, you deserve a top-class dining experience.